Overview

 Source: ODYSSEE

-The 17% reduction in industrial sector energy consumption between 2000 and 2021 can be explained partly by structural change in many sectors (cement, chemicals) and partly by energy savings generated mainly by successive voluntary agreements with industry and by competitive forces that have more than offset the increase in energy consumption due to activity levels.
+The 17% reduction in industrial sector energy consumption between 2000 and 2022 (0.192 Mtoe) can be explained by energy savings generated mainly by successive voluntary agreements with industry and by competitive forces (0.247 Mtoe) and by structural changes (-0.167 Mtoe) that have more than offset the slight increase in energy consumption due to activity levels (0.055 Mtoe) and to other effects (0.166 Mtoe), the latter reflecting structural changes within branches toward more intensive products.

 Source: ODYSSEE

 The most effective measure for industry is the voluntary agreement, which began in 1996 and covers most of the energy consumption of industrial consumers.
-The most recent agreement ended in 2017 and achieved significant energy efficiency gains.
+The most recent agreement ended in 2023 and achieved significant energy efficiency gains, following the trend of the previous editions.

 Since 2015, the Energy Efficiency Obligation system has complemented the voluntary agreement by involving obliged parties to play an active role in industrial energy efficiency improvement plans.